TamerMansour-AI/canaanite-dress-tryon-mvp/README.md

 npm install
 ```

-Optionally create a local environment file (not required for the demo):
+For real try-on, set your OpenAI key in a local environment file.
+You can place it at the repository root or inside `server/.env`:

 ```bash
 cp .env.example .env